sylverb/game-and-watch-retro-go/README.md

 | Build flag    | Description |
 | ------------- | ------------- |
 | `LIMIT_30FPS` | Limit to 30 fps for improved stability.<br>Enabled by default.<br>Disabling this flag will result in unsteady framerate and stuttering. |

+## Homebrew ports

+Some homebrew games have been _ported_ to the G&W.

+### Celeste Classic

+This is a port of the Pico-8 version of Celeste Classic.
+To enable this port, add a `roms/homebrew/Celeste.png` file.

 ## Discord, support and discussion